PetroIvaniuk/llms-tools/README.md

 - [LMFlow](https://github.com/OptimalScale/LMFlow) - an extensible, convenient, and efficient toolbox for finetuning large machine learning models, designed to be user-friendly, speedy and reliable, and accessible to the entire community
 - [Heron](https://github.com/turingmotors/heron) - a library that seamlessly integrates multiple Vision and Language models, as well as Video and Language models.
 Additionally, we provide pretrained weights trained on various datasets
 - [Curated Transformers](https://github.com/explosion/curated-transformers) - is a transformer library for PyTorch.
 It provides state-of-the-art models that are composed from a set of reusable components, by Explosion
-- [spacy-llm](https://github.com/explosion/spacy-llm) - this package integrates Large Language Models (LLMs) into spaCy, featuring a modular system for fast prototyping and prompting, and turning unstructured responses into robust outputs for various NLP tasks, no training data required, by Explosion
+- [spacy-llm](https://github.com/explosion/spacy-llm) - integrates LLMs into spaCy, featuring a modular system for fast prototyping and prompting, and turning unstructured responses into robust outputs for various NLP tasks, no training data required, by Explosion
+- [Medusa](https://github.com/FasterDecoding/Medusa) - a simple framework that democratizes the acceleration techniques for LLM generation with multiple decoding heads

 ## Tools
 |Text-to-Image|Text-to-Music|Text-to-Video|Games|Brand|Prompt|